c0dezer019/Battleship/README.md

       * The player can deploy a nuke to wipe the opposing fleet out.
     * #### **Timed Mode**
       * The player wins by accumulating the most points or eliminating the opposing fleet before the timer runs out.

+ ---
+ ## Technologies
+ - HTML/CSS/JS

+ ---
+ ## Credits

+ A special thanks to my instructors for helping me get to where I am with this and also to @jcLucio for some inspiration.

+ ---
+ ## Future Development

+ - Fix rotation issues.
+ - Add computer combat
+ - Random placement for computer pieces.
+ - Add win/losing screen